YaLTeR/niri/README.md

 In particular, it supports file choosers and monitor screencasting (e.g. to [OBS]).

 [This wiki page](https://github.com/YaLTeR/niri/wiki/Important-Software) explains how to run important software required for normal desktop use, including portals.

-### Xwayland

-See [the wiki page](https://github.com/YaLTeR/niri/wiki/Xwayland) to learn how to use Xwayland with niri.

-### IPC

-You can communicate with the running niri instance over an IPC socket.
-Check `niri msg --help` for available commands.

-The `--json` flag prints the response in JSON, rather than formatted.
-For example, `niri msg --json outputs`.

-For programmatic access, check the [niri-ipc sub-crate](./niri-ipc/) which defines the types.
-The communication over the IPC socket happens in JSON.

 ## Configuration